eulersson/taconez/README.md

 ## Progress

-To see the progress development check out its [GitHub Project](https://github.com/users/eulersson/projects/6).
+To see the progress and development check out its [GitHub Project](https://github.com/users/eulersson/projects/6).

 ## Quickstart

-This obviously has to be deployed to Raspberry Pis, automated provisioning and eployment is provided to do it and there's a [wiki page](../../wiki/1.-Provisioning-&-Deployment) is dedicated to it.
+This obviously has to be deployed to Raspberry Pis, automated provisioning and deployment exists and there's this [wiki page](../../wiki/1.-Provisioning-&-Deployment) is dedicated to it.

 But you can simulate the stack locally with Docker Compose!
+On your host you will need Docker, Docker Compose and PulseAudio.

 ```bash
 # Clone the repository